-Courts in Ohio consider the parents’ preferences when evaluating the child’s best interests.
+Under Ohio child custody laws, judges will consider the parents’ preferences when evaluating the child’s best interests.
 As a result, a joint modification from both parents is relatively easy to implement.

 One parent may file a request for a modification with the court, but the court will only grant a modification if it is in the best interest of the child and there has been a material change in circumstances.

 Modification requests made by one parent will be more difficult to implement as the court must evaluate the modification as well as the preferences of the parent who did not request a modification.

-What are visitation rights in Ohio, and how do they work?
+What are child visitation rights in Ohio, and how do they work?
 A parent who is not the custodial parent of a child will be almost guaranteed to have visitation rights, referred to as "parenting time" in Ohio.

 At the same time that the court determines custody custody, the court will issue an order ensuring the non-custodial parent will have parenting time with the child.

 As with almost all determinations involving children, courts will only interfere with a parent’s visitation rights in Ohio if it is in the child’s best interest.
 This generally only happens in extreme circumstances where the parent may pose a significant risk to the child’s well-being.

 Do grandparents or other relatives have visitation rights in Ohio?
 Yes, grandparents and other relatives may apply for visitation rights by filing a motion with the courts.

 No, Ohio child custody laws view both the mother and father of the child as equal in the eyes of the law when determining custody.